Atmyre/atmyre_.github.io/_i18n/en/podcasts.md

 ### 03. Quantum computing and AI startup with Polina Belozerova

-Guest of the episode is Polina Belozerova: Ph.D. student at MIPT, quantum computing researcher and head of the research and innovation department at Sber.
-Besides, Pilina has a startup in beauty industry.
+Guest of the episode is Polina Belozerova: Ph.D. student at [MIPT](https://mipt.ru/english/), quantum computing researcher and head of the research and innovation department at Sber.
+Besides, Pilina has a startup [BeautyGuard.ai](BeautyGuard.ai) in beauty industry.

 Listen about all that in this episode of the podcast:
 - What quantum computing is about;